Basilic

 Option E – Plain REST (no contracts)

-Standard HTTP REST without contract definitions.
+Standard HTTP REST without formal API specifications.

 Pros